 Just A Hunch…

 Sometimes, you just have a feeling that something isn’t right.
 Maybe it’s nothing.
-Maybe it’s only on the edge of being something…
+Maybe it’s something…

 I was hiking up Long’s Peak in the Rockies and made it to a section called the Keyhole.
 We didn’t do much research about it beforehand.
 It looked challenging, but doable.
 However, my bud and I had a gut feeling we should not do it, so we turned back.
 On the way back we saw a sign warning of danger at the Keyhole and beyond.
 The next day I saw the stats on the amount of people who had fallen to their deaths on that section and was completely glad we didn’t do it.
 Always trust your gut.